-Tommy.-That is true, sir, really; for, when we have a great deal of company, I have often observed that they never talked about anything but eating or dressing, or men and women that are paid to make faces at the playhouse, or a great room called Ranelagh, where everybody goes to meet his friends.
+Tommy.
+That is true, sir, really; for when we have had a great deal of company, I have often observed that they never talked about anything but eating or dressing, or men and women that are paid to make faces at the playhouse, or a great room called Ranelagh, where everybody goes to meet his friends.

-Mr Barlow.-I believe Harry will never go there to meet his friends.
+Mr. Barlow.
+I believe Harry will never go there

+to meet his friends.

-Harry.-Indeed, sir, I do not know what Ranelagh is; but all the friends I have are at home; and when I sit by the fireside on a winter's night, and read to my father and mother, and sister, as I sometimes do, or when I talk with you and Master Tommy upon improving subjects, I never desire any other friends or conversation.
-But, pray sir, what is Ranelagh?
+Harry.
+Indeed, sir, I do not know what Ranelagh is; but all the friends I have are at home; and when I sit by the fireside on a winter's night and read to my father, and mother, and sisters, as I sometimes do, or when I talk with you and Master Tommy upon improving subjects, I never desire any other friends or conversation.
+But pray, sir, what is

+Ranelagh?

-Mr Barlow.-Ranelagh is a very large round room, to which, at particular times of the year, great numbers of persons go in their carriages to walk about for several hours.
+Mr. Barlow.
+Ranelagh is a very large, round room, to which, at particular times of the year, great numbers of persons go in their carriages to walk about for several hours.
+[Ranelagh, formerly a place of very fashionable resort at Chelsea, now demolished, and its place covered with buildings.]

-Harry.-And does nobody go there that has not several friends? because Master Tommy said that people went to Ranelagh to meet their friends.
+Harry.
+And does nobody go there that has not several friends?
+Because Master Tommy said that people went to Ranelagh to meet their friends.

-Mr Barlow smiled at this question, and answered, "The room is generally so crowded, that people have little opportunity for any kind of conversation.
-They walk round the room in a circle, one after the other, just like horses in a mill.
-When persons meet that know each other, they perhaps smile and bow, but are shoved forward, without having any opportunity to stop.
-As to friends, few people go to look for them there; and if they were to meet them, few would take the trouble of speaking to them, unless they were dressed in a fashionable manner, and seemed to be of consequence.
+Mr. Barlow smiled at this question, and answered: "The room is generally so crowded, that people have little opportunity for any kind of conversation; they walk round and round in a circle, one after the other, just like horses in a mill.
+When persons meet that know each other, they perhaps smile and bow, but are pushed forward without having any opportunity to stop.
+As to friends, few people go to look for them there; and if they were to meet them, few would take the trouble of speaking to them, unless they were dressed in a fashionable manner, and seemed to be of consequence."

-Harry.-That is very extraordinary, indeed.
+Harry.
+That is very extraordinary, indeed.
 Why, sir, what can a man's dress have to do with friendship?
-Should I love you a bit better if you were to wear the finest clothes in the world; or should I like my father the better if he were to put on a laced coat like Squire Chase?
-On the contrary, whenever I see people dressed very fine, I cannot help thinking of the story you once read me of Agesilaus, king of Sparta.
+Should I love you a bit better if you were to wear the finest clothes in the world; or should I like my father the better if he were to put on a laced coat, like Squire Chase?
+On the contrary, whenever I see people dressed very fine, I cannot help thinking of the story you once read me of Agesiläus, king of hear it.